 Common use cases for Quickwit include:

-- Searching through logs, from small amounts of data to terabytes.
+- Searching and analyzing logs, from small amounts of data to terabytes.

 - Adding full-text search capabilities to OLAP databases such as ClickHouse.